BEAVER: An Efficient Deterministic LLM Verifier: Methodology

-\textbf{Trie Structure:} The root node represents the empty sequence $\epsilon$.
-We representation of edges and nodes of $\trie$ below \begin{itemize}[leftmargin=*] \item \textbf{Edge: }Each edge is labeled with: 1) a token $t \in V$ and 2) the conditional probability $P_M(t \mid \seq{p} \cdot \seq{s})$ of generating that token given the prompt $\seq{p}$ and the sequence $\seq{s}$ of the parent node. \item \textbf{Node: }Each node's label contains the token sequence $\seq{s}$ obtained by concatenating edge token labels along the path from the root to that node and the sequence probability $\mu(\seq{s})$.
-We use $\node{\seq{s}}$ to denote the node with token sequence $\seq{s}$. \end{itemize}
+\textbf{Node: }Each node's label contains the token sequence $\seq{s}$ obtained by concatenating edge token labels along the path from the root (labeled with $\epsilon$) to that node and the sequence probability $\mu(\seq{s})$.
+We use $\node{\seq{s}}$ to denote the node with token sequence $\seq{s}$.

 The sequence probability $\mu(\seq{s})$ can be computed by multiplying the conditional probabilities along this path.
 All token sequences represented in $\mathcal{T}$ satisfy the constraint $\Phi$.
 Recall, the LLM stops generation after generating the $\eos$ token.
 Hence, we say a node is \emph{complete} if its incoming edge is labeled $\eos$; otherwise, it is \emph{incomplete}.